Fats Domino: Influence and legacy

 About a photograph taken of him and Presley together, Domino said, "Elvis told me he flopped the first time he came to Las Vegas.
 I loved his music.
 He could sing anything ...
 I'm glad we took this picture."

 Domino received a Grammy Lifetime Achievement Award in 1987.

 In 1994, the artists Paul Harrington and Charlie McGettigan won the Eurovision Song Contest for Ireland with the song "Rock 'n' Roll Kids".
 The songwriter, Brendan Graham, thought of the title whilst attending one of Domino's concerts at the Dublin National Stadium in 1991, and thanked Domino whilst reminiscing about receiving his Eurovision trophy, at the Sugar Club, Dublin, in 2014.

 John Lennon covered Domino's composition "Ain't That a Shame" on his 1975 album Rock 'n' Roll, his tribute to the musicians who had influenced him.

 American band Cheap Trick recorded "Ain't That a Shame" on their 1978 live album Cheap Trick at Budokan and released it as the second single from the album.
 It reached 35 of the Billboard Hot 100.
 Reportedly, this was Domino's favorite cover.
 It remains a staple of their live performances, including at their 25th Anniversary concert (which was recorded as the album and DVD Silver) and at their induction into the Rock and Roll Hall of Fame in 2016.

+The music of Fats Domino became popular in Jamaica, where New Orleans radio stations could sometimes be heard, and has been cited as a seminal influence on what would later emerge as ska and reggae.
 The Jamaican reggae artist Yellowman covered many songs by Domino, including "Be My Guest" and "Blueberry Hill."

 Jah Wobble, a post-punk bassist best known for his work with John Lydon, released a solo recording of "Blueberry Hill".

 The Jamaican ska band Justin Hinds and the Dominoes, formed in the 1960s, was named after Domino, Hinds's favorite singer.

 In 2007, various artists came together for a tribute to Domino, recording a live session containing only his songs.
 Musicians performing on the album, Goin' Home: A Tribute to Fats Domino, included Paul McCartney, Norah Jones, Willie Nelson, Neil Young, and Elton John.

 According to Richie Unterberger, writing for AllMusic, Domino was one of the most consistent artists of early rock music, the best-selling African-American rock-and-roll star of the 1950s, and the most popular singer of the "classic" New Orleans rhythm and blues style.
 His million-selling debut single, "The Fat Man" (1949), is one of many that have been cited as the first rock and roll record.
 Robert Christgau wrote that Domino was "the most widely liked rock and roller of the '50s" and remarked on his influence: